 Hi, I’m Liv, and I’m so glad you’re here!

 I started this blog back in 2014 as a freshman at UNC-Chapel Hill trying to figure out how to balance exercise and healthy eating in college, while making lots of simple recipes in my dorm’s hall kitchen.
 Thankfully, I’m no longer cooking in a dorm, but my goal is still to share delicious, approachable recipes using mostly wholesome ingredients.

 I currently live in Winston-Salem, NC, where I’m in my third year of law school at Wake Forest.
-Favorite things include ice cream, long runs, iced coffee, and anything with peanut butter and dark chocolate.
+Favorite things include ice cream, long runs, cold brew, and anything with peanut butter and dark chocolate.

 I discovered a love for distance running during high school cross country, and these days, I run mostly for run, to stay in shape, and to catch up with my running buds.
 I typically fit my runs in before class and cover around 30 miles per week.
 I also really enjoy strength & HIIT workouts, kickboxing classes, hikes, and long walks with friends.

 In addition to the blog, I share lots of quick meals and day-to-day life things on Instagram.
 I love connecting with you through social media and blog comments.
 Feel free to email me at firstname.lastname@example.org any time!

 Wondering What Recipes to Start With?